 help clients deal not only with how they feel about a situation but also find solutions.

-are advocates for social change.
+Social workers are advocates for social change.
 A victim of an assault benefits not

 only from therapy, but also from efforts to curb neighborhood crime.
 The client

-who is under stress because illness has devastated the family finances benefits from
+who is under stress because illness has devastated the family finances benefits

-more than working with people on welfare.
+Social work is more than working with people on welfare.
 Social workers serve their

 Social Work Licensure

-licensure at their respective degree level.
+pursue social work licensure at their respective degree level.
 Licensure laws may

 vary among states.
 Therefore, students are encouraged to view the Association of

 information about state-specific licensing requirements: